What are the must-see tourist attractions in Apayao?

 This is less popular compared to Lusok Underground Cave.
 However, it boasts of equally-interesting features.
 To get inside the cave, you also need to take a boat until a point where the deep level ends.
 From here, one then walks to get deeper.
 Along the way, there are also imposing stalactite and stalagmite rock formations.
 There is also a waterfall inside.
 In addition, the cave’s underground river teems with various marine life such as eels, fishes, and shrimps.
 Along with other tourist spots of Apayao, this fragile ecosystem warrants protection and sustainable management.

 Mt.
 Solo towers to over 1,336 meters above sea level, making it the highest peak in the municipality.
 From here, one can view the extensive forest cover of Pudtol and its neighboring municipalities.
 It takes hours to days of a hike to reach its summit, depending on where you are coming from.
 Tourism is not yet fully established in the area.
 That is why trails are not also well-established.
 In fact, only a few locals and hunters were able to assault its summit.

 12. Purit Cave (Calanasan)

 Purit cave has lower and upper chambers with vertical clearances of 6-8 feet high and 10-12 feet wide.
-There’s not so much rock formations here.
+There are not so much rock formations here.
 However, it serves as a sanctuary for numerous bats.
 Guano deposits abound here.
-Thus, it is locally-known as the “Bat Cave.”
+Thus, it is locally known as the “Bat Cave.”
 Before its mouth, there is a natural reception on the sides.
 Thick forests surround the cave.

 13. Anag-Sicapo Wildlife Sanctuary (Kabugao)